gitlabhq/gitlab-shell/README.md

+# GitLab Shell

-# gitlab-shell: git access for GitLab
+## GitLab Shell handles git commands for GitLab

 GitLab Shell is a progam that executes git commands for GitLab.
 GitLab Shell is not a Unix shell nor a replacement for Bash or Zsh.